JanduGurkamal/Vitual-Assistant-v1/Software/Source Code/Voice Assistant/README.md

-Files in these forlder are backend of our Virtual Assistant
+Files in these folder are backend of our Virtual Assistant